thatpicoder/bitetheapple.github.io/README.md

 # 🍏 bitetheapple.org

-The source code for **bitetheapple.org** — a static, no-JavaScript jailbreak website built with pure HTML and CSS.
+The source code for **bitetheapple.org** — a jailbreak and AppleCFW website dedicated to its purpose.

 ## 🌐 Live Site
 👉 https://bitetheapple.org

 ## 🎯 Project Goals
-- Build a real website using **only HTML and CSS**
-- Avoid JavaScript entirely
 - Learn how the web works at a fundamental level
 - Host everything using **GitHub Pages**
 - Keep the site fast, transparent, and hackable